-With the participation of 100 poets and invited from more than 45 countries, 125 activities will be held, including poetry readings, concerts, workshops, conferences, conversations, panels and artistic interventions.
+With the participation of 180 poets and invited from more than 103 countries, 125 activities will be held in virtual media, including poetry readings, workshops, conferences, conversations and panels.

-The essence of the Festival and the training processes that it has generated establish close links with the community, in order to move forward together for the construction of a new culture, for humanity freed from the thread of violence, so that lasting peace could be possible, democratic participation, cultural rights, while respecting their free expression, life and caring for the planet.
+The essence of the Festival establish close links with the community, in order to move forward together for the construction of a new culture, for humanity freed from the threat of violence, so that lasting peace could be possible, democratic participation, cultural rights, while respecting their free expression, respect for life and caring for the planet.